Biography

 rbb Kultur

-Tanja Tetzlaff studied at the Hochschule für Musik und Theater Hamburg with Professor Bernhard Gmelin and at the Mozarteum Salzburg with Professor Heinrich Schiff.
-Since the winter semester 2021/22, she has held a professorship in the cello department at the Hochschule für Musik und Theater Hamburg.
-She plays a cello by Giovanni Baptista Guadagnini from 1776.
+Since April 1, 2024, Tanja Tetzlaff has been Professor of Cello at the University of the Arts Bremen.
+She studied at the Hochschule für Musik und Theater Hamburg with Professor Bernhard Gmelin and at the Mozarteum Salzburg with Professor Heinrich Schiff.
+She plays a cello by Giovanni Battista Guadagnini, dated 1776.

 Download Biographie pdf